Department of Justice is now the Department of Communities and Justice. Find out more >

 A letter of demand is a letter to the other party asking for money to be paid.
-It warns the other party that if this is not done you may start a court case to recover the money they owe you.
+It warns the other party that if this is not done you may start a Court case to recover the money they owe you.

 If your car was damaged in a car accident and you believe that the other driver was at-fault, you may wish to make a claim against them to recover the cost of repairs and other losses.
 It is important to clearly communicate to the other party the amount you are claiming and that you believe they were at-fault.

-By sending a simple letter setting out your claim, you may convince them to pay the money and therefore avoid the need to start a case in court.
+By sending a simple letter setting out your claim, you may convince them to pay the money and therefore avoid the need to start a case in Court.
 This will save you time and money.
-If you end up having to go to court, the letter is evidence of you asking the other driver to pay you the cost of repairing your vehicle.
+If you end up having to go to Court, the letter is evidence of you asking the other driver to pay you the cost of repairing your vehicle.

-When writing your letter, make sure you include:
+When writing your letter, you should include:

 Your letter of demand should tell the other party: